 - Where the risks of ML/TF are lower, practices may perform SDD measures, which take into account the nature of the lower risk.
+Under AMLO, this is limited to specific types of clients and products15.
 The simplified measures should be commensurate with the lower risk factors (e.g., a lower risk for identification and verification purpose at the client acceptance stage does not automatically mean that the same client is lower risk at the ongoing monitoring stage).
-Examples of possible SDD measures are: - (a) Verifying the identity of the client and the beneficial owner after the establishment of the business relationship. - (b) In some circumstances, not trying to identify the beneficial owner (see paragraph 620.11.6). - (c) Reducing the frequency of client identification updates. - (d) Reducing the degree of ongoing monitoring and scrutinising of activities. - (e) Not collecting specific information to understand the purpose and intended nature of the business relationship, but inferring the purpose and nature from the type of transactions or business relationship established. - SDD measures shall not be adopted whenever there may be a suspicion of ML/TF, when a practice doubts the veracity or adequacy of any client identification/verification information previously obtained, even though the client or the activity may fall within the scope of paragraphs 620.11.5, 620.11.9 and 620.1.10 below, or where specific higher-risk scenarios apply, e.g., where the client is from, or based in, a higher-risk country or jurisdiction. - 620.11.3 Practices should set out in their internal procedures what is considered to constitute reasonable grounds to conclude that a client can be subject to SDD measures.
-Where
+Examples of possible SDD measures are: - (a) Verifying the identity of the client and the beneficial owner after the establishment of the business relationship. - (b) In some circumstances, not trying to identify the beneficial owner (see paragraph 620.11.6). - (c) Reducing the frequency of client identification updates. - (d) Reducing the degree of ongoing monitoring and scrutinising of activities. - (e) Not collecting specific information to understand the purpose and intended nature of the business relationship, but inferring the purpose and nature from the type of transactions or business relationship established.